 Acute alcohol withdrawal is, in fact, one of the most dangerous withdrawal periods of all the drugs.
 As such, it should not be carelessly handled, or done without close medical attention.
-Depending on the severity of alcohol use, symptoms can appear just a few hours after the last drink, but can last for as long as a week.
+Depending on the severity of alcohol use, symptoms can appear just a few hours after the last drink but can last for as long as a week.

-Symptoms can progress over the course of time to seizures or another quite serious condition known as delirium tremens (DTs), which can include signs of marked confusion, agitation, hallucination and violent tremors of the arms and legs.
+Drug withdrawal symptoms can progress over the course of time to seizures or another quite serious condition known as delirium tremens (DTs), which can include signs of marked confusion, agitation, hallucination and violent tremors of the arms and legs.